 Something needs to be done—and the problem is just too big for people to solve by themselves.
 It’s time for workers, business and government to come together to create a winning situation for everyone.
 We need paid leave policies that provide a basic standard of paid leave for all workers.
 Paid leave policies are critical to helping ensure workers can take care of themselves and their loved ones without risking their health, or their family’s health and economic security.

 New Jersey took a big step forward in May 2008 when Family Leave Insurance legislation was signed into law, but there is still more that can be done.
-In addition to Family Leave Insurance, New Jersey’s working families need paid sick days to care for themselves or a child or relative when illness strikes or to attend routine medical appointment; and they need a few hours each year to attend a child’s school event or participate in a parent-teacher conference or other school activity.
+In addition to Family Leave Insurance, New Jersey’s working families need paid sick days to care for themselves, their child or other family member when illness strikes or to attend routine medical appointment; and they need a few hours each year to attend a child’s school event or participate in a parent-teacher conference or other school activity.

-The New Jersey Time to Care coalition is a diverse group of over 65 advocacy, union, research, and other community-based organizations working to improve workplace programs and policies that supports initiatives that make sure working families have paid time to care.
+The New Jersey Time to Care Coalition is a diverse group of over 100 advocacy, union, research, and other community-based organizations working to improve workplace programs and policies that supports initiatives that make sure working families have paid time to care.

 Paid “time to care” means strong families, strong workplaces, and strong communities.

 Sign up to Join the NJ Time to Care Coalition.